Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 6) Safe steps at home (if your cat is stable)

-• Take a photo of the litter clumps (your vet will thank you).
+• Take a photo of the litter clumps

-6.1) Increase hydration immediately
+6.1) Increase hydration

 • Add 1–2 tablespoons of warm water to meals

-• Offer multiple water stations
+• Set out multiple water stations

-• Consider a water fountain
+• Consider a water fountain if your cat drinks better from moving water

 6.2) Reduce stress